 The Crone Chronicles: Reclaiming the Story of Baba Yaga

 The Crone Chronicles had its first workshop production at the Pride Arts Center in Chicago in January 2023.
-Check out the full recording of this workshop here.
+The show was conceived by Danielle Levsky, produced by Josh Levine and Danielle Levsky, directed by Alice Da Cunha, and devised and performed by Josh Levine, Danielle Levsky, Ashley Elizabeth Allen, Carolyn Moore, Sivan Spector, and Nati Via.
+A full recording of this workshop production is available here.

 In The Crone Chronicles: Reclaiming the Story of Baba Yaga we take you on a journey through a magical and mystical world.
-The story follows Chava, a young girl who faces challenges at home with her stepmother and stepsister.
-Seeking help, she journeys to Baba Yaga's hut, a wise woman from her part of the world, where she learns valuable life lessons.
+Our story follows the protagonist Chava (Brooke Shilling), a young Jewish girl struggling after her mother's death and father's departure (Josh Levine), as she faces adversity with her new stepmother Faina (Carolyn Moore) and stepsister Dorothea (Nati Via).
+She is sent on a magical quest to the house of the mysterious Baba Yaga (Ashley Elizabeth Allen).

 Meet the Team Behind The Crone Chronicles